knxd/knxd/README.md

 KNX is a very common building automation protocol which runs on dedicated 9600-baud wire as well as IP multicast.
 ``knxd`` is an advanced router/gateway which runs on any Linux computer; it can talk to all known KNX interfaces.

-# STOP if you install on Debian (or Ubuntu or …)
+# STOP if you are not on Debian (or Ubuntu or …)

-Debian/Ubuntu packaging has moved to the ``debian`` branch.
-Please use that branch (by way of ``git checkout debian``) if you're following some (outdated …) installation instructions for Debian, Ubuntu or their derivatives.
+This is the ``debian`` branch, which includes Debian-specific packaging and some minor related changes.
+If you're using some other Linux flavor, please check out the corresponding branch, or use ``main`` for "manual" installation to ``/usr/local``.

-In the ``debian`` branch, this file contains build instructions for Debian.
+Otherwise see the installation instructions, below.

 # Stable version